fingon/go-tfhfs/README.md

 -----

 ```
-# go get github.com/fingon/go-tfhfs
+# go get github.com/fingon/go-tfhfs/...
 ```

+(or get it via git for the amusing sanitytest.sh)

 Usage
 -----

-After that, targets of interest are:
+With go get, the tools of interest are `tfhfs` and `tfhfs-connector` binaries (more documentation TBD, look at sanitytest.sh or usage if you feel adventurous).

-./sanitytest.sh which runs minimal test which consists of:
+With git checkout, after running `make`, the main point of entry is `./sanitytest.sh` which runs minimal test which consists of:

 * mounting one volume at /tmp/x (with server at localhost:12345)